rob2022/Jurasscript-park/README.md

 It's a UNIX system.
 I know this.
 ```
 Combine your love of dinosaurs with your love of Unix based operating systems  by simply typing dino into you'r terminal.
-Now in full.
+Now in full (2) colors.

 http://www.youtube.com/watch?v=dFUlAQZB9Ng